cerner/fhir.cerner.com/content/millennium/r4/clinical/care-provision/nutrition-order.md

 ## Retrieve by ID

-List an individual NutritionOrder by its ID:
+List an individual nutrition order by its ID.

     GET /NutritionOrder/:id